BoboJD/Salesforce-Tools/README.md

 This project includes code from various sources, including Stack Overflow.
 Code copied from Stack Overflow is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0).

+### Specific Acknowledgments

+- **RollupHelper**: This class was copied and modified from a gist by Thibault WEBER.
+See the original source [here](https://gist.github.com/grotib/838a40928d17d241f974319f04336bc3/edit).

 ## Attribution for Stack Overflow Code

 Some code snippets in this project were copied from Stack Overflow and are used under the terms of the CC BY-SA 4.0 license.
 While the exact posts are not identifiable, we acknowledge the contributions of the Stack Overflow community.